paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-152-issue-of-supplies-services-and-facilities.md

 #### Effective Date
 Pub.
 L. 98–94, title III, § 305(b), Sept.
 24, 1983, 97 Stat.
 629, provided that: “Section 2546 [now 2556] of title 10, United States Code, as added by subsection (a), shall take effect on October 1, 1983.”

-#### Prior Certification Required for use of Department of Defense Facilities by Other Federal Agencies for Temporary Housing Support
+#### Prior Certification Required for Use of Department of Defense Facilities by Other Federal Agencies for Temporary Housing Support
 Pub.
 L. 114–328, div.
 B, title XXVIII, § 2815, Dec.
 23, 2016, 130 Stat.
 2718, provided that: “The Secretary of Defense shall not sign a memorandum of agreement with another Federal agency to provide the agency with a vacant facility for purposes of temporary housing support unless the Secretary first submits to the Committees on Armed Services of the House of Representatives and Senate a certification that the provision of the facility to the agency for such purpose will not negatively affect military training, operations, readiness, or other military requirements, including National Guard and Reserve readiness.”